zopefoundation/Products.CMFDefault/docs/api/Actor_ContentCreator.rst

 Content Creator Goals
 =====================

 * Make information available to the end users of the site.

-    - "Create a content object":CreateNewContent
+- :doc:`CreateNewContent`

-      o Add Content form with a slightly more involved description of each content type that comes with the CMF.
+  - Add Content form with a slightly more involved description of each content type that comes with the CMF.

-      o Next form in succession is the "Standard Resource Metadata" form which is now a separate use case.
+  - Next form in succession is the "Standard Resource Metadata" form which is now a separate use case.
 Since this is a succession of three steps ("Add Content", "Metadata", "Edit") "Define content metadata" use case should be merged in with this one.

-      o "Edit" form.
+  - "Edit" form.

 - **XXX** "Define content metadata":ChangeMetadata

-      This should mainly be pointers back to "Create a content object".
+  This should mainly be pointers back to :doc:`CreateNewContent`.

-    - "Submit content for publication":SubmitContentForPublication
+- :doc:`SubmitContentForPublication`

-      o Brief discussion of workflow with references back to workflow use cases.
+ - Brief discussion of workflow with references back to workflow use cases.

-      o Submit for the default workflow
+ - Submit for the default workflow

 * Ensure that information is up-to-date and accurate.

-    - "View personally authored content":ViewMyContent
+- :doc:`ViewMyContent`

-    - "Update existing content":ChangeContent
+- :doc:`ChangeContent`

-    - "Remove unneeded content":RemoveContent
+- :doc:`RemoveContent`

-    - "Undo changes to content":UndoChanges
+- :doc:`UndoChanges`

 * Improve content quality over time using end user feedback.

-    - **XXX** "Make a content object discussable":EnableDiscussion
+- **XXX** :doc:`EnableDiscussion`

   *Note:  this is not a per-object option in stock CMF.*

 * Collaborate with other content creators.

-    - "Give local roles to other users":ManageLocalRoles
+- :doc:`ManageLocalRoles`

 * Modify content organization to improve maintainability or navigation.

-    - "Add content folders":AddContentFolders
+- :doc:`AddContentFolders`

-    - "Move / copy content between folders":MoveCopyContent
+- :doc:`MoveCopyContent`

-    - "Rename content object":RenameContent
+- :doc:`RenameContent`